Identifiability in Two-Layer Sparse Matrix Factorization: Introduction

 \subsection{Contributions}

 Our paper studies identifiability in exact sparse matrix factorization {\em with two factors} $(\mat{X}, \mat{Y})$.
 Specifically, we formulate in \cref{section:problem-formulation} the problem of exact sparse matrix factorization of $\mat{Z} := \mat{X} \transpose{\mat{Y}}$ as a constrained bilinear inverse problem.
-This framework allows one to consider general families of sparsity patterns: the constraint set of the inverse problem is a union of subspaces corresponding to prescribed sparsity patterns, i.e., given supports.
+This framework allows to consider general families of sparsity patterns: the constraint set of the inverse problem is a union of subspaces corresponding to prescribed sparsity patterns, i.e., given supports.
 As the sparsity pattern of a matrix is invariant to scaling of its columns, scaling ambiguities are inherent in the sparse matrix factorization problem.
 Permutation ambiguities can also appear for certain families of sparsity patterns.
 Hence, \emph{identifiability} of the sparse factorization is then defined as the uniqueness of the solution to the inverse problem, up to scaling and permutation equivalences (\Cref{def:PS-uniqueness}).

 Our analysis of this uniqueness property starts by pinpointing some non-degeneration properties, which are necessary for a pair of factors to be identifiable in the sparse matrix factorization problem (\Cref{prop:non-degenerate-properties}).
 Then, inspired by the lifting procedure \cite{choudhary2014identifiability}, we show that, up to these non-degeneration properties, identifiability in exact sparse matrix factorization is equivalent to uniqueness of \emph{exact matrix decomposition} into rank-one matrices (\Cref{def:P-uniqueness-EMD}), with corresponding sparsity patterns (\Cref{thm:equivalence-with-EMD}).
-By analogy with sparse linear inverse problem, we propose to characterize such uniqueness in two steps: \begin{enumerate*}[label=(\roman*)] \item characterization of identifiability of the constraint supports for the rank-one matrices; \item characterization of identifiability of the rank-one matrices after fixing these constraint supports. \end{enumerate*}
+By analogy with sparse linear inverse problem, we propose to characterize such uniqueness in two steps: \begin{enumerate*}[label=(\roman*)] \item characterization of identifiability of the constraint supports for the rank-one matrices among a family of sparsity patterns; \item characterization of identifiability of the rank-one matrices after fixing these constraint supports. \end{enumerate*} In particular, based on rank-one matrix completability conditions \cite{kiraly2012combinatorial}, we give a condition for identifiability in fixed-support matrix factorization, which is shown to be naturally associated to connectivity in certain bipartite graphs (see \Cref{thm:SC-fixed-support-id}).
+We derive a completion algorithm that can verify if this sufficient condition is satisfied, and recover the entries in the two sparse factors if this is the case (see \Cref{algo:completion}).

 When fixing the left factor, the bilinear inverse problem becomes a linear one, so conditions for identifiability of the right factor are naturally related to linear independence of specific subsets of columns in the fixed left factor (\Cref{thm:right-uniqueness-perm} and \Cref{prop:right-uniqueness-linear-inv-pb-matrix}).
 Based on this characterization, we can show some simple characterization of \emph{uniform} right identifiability with fixed left factor $\mat{X}$, i.e., the identifiability of \emph{every} sparse right factor $\mat{Y}$ from the observed matrix $\mat{Z} := \mat{X} \transpose{\mat{Y}}$.
 For instance, when enforcing at most $s$ nonzero entries on the right factor, we show that uniform right identifiability with fixed left factor $\mat{X}$ holds if, and only if, every subset of $2s$ columns in $\mat{X}$ is linearly independent (\Cref{cor:uniform-right-identifiability-classical-family}).